 – Their tribe cannot cook their food

 – Their tribe has no light at night

 – Their tribe cannot stay warm in winter

-Bringing back fire was critical for them and is spiritually critical to us.
-Without the fire of the Holy Spirit and His passion for Jesus Christ, our youth ministry and church:
+Bringing back fire was critical for them and is spiritually critical to you.
+Without the fire of the Holy Spirit and His passion for Jesus Christ, your youth ministry and church:

 – Cannot grow

 – Cannot fight spiritual battles

 I encouraged kids to bring back fire, not only for them but for the whole tribe.
 I want/encourage/desire them to show a similar amount of passion they showed at camp, but that’s not fair of me.